Are you in crisis and need help? FIND HELP »

 Women’s Recovery Journey provides the following services:

-• AODA/Mental Health Assessment
+• SUD (Substance Use Disorder)/Mental Health Assessment

-• Integration and cooperation with other community agencies; multi-support meetings using the wraparound philosophy and a strength-based relational model
+• Integration and cooperation with other community agencies; multi-support meetings using the wrap around philosophy and a strength-based relational model.

 Any woman over the age of 18 who is in need of services for alcohol and other drug abuse and mental health services is eligible for the Women’s Recovery Journey program.